RaulFossa/Payroll_in_C/README.md

 # Payroll_in_C

-This is a program written in C. creates a payroll earnings statement for the sales force at Spaceley Space Sprockets.
+This is a program written in C. creates a payroll earnings statement for the sales.
 All employees are on a straight commission basis of 12.5% of sales.
 Each month, they also receive a bonus that varies depending upon the profit for the month and their length of service.
-The sales manager, Cosmo Spaceley, calculates the bonus separately and enters it with the salesperson’s total sales for the month.
+The sales manager calculates the bonus separately and enters it with the salesperson’s total sales for the month.
 This program also to calculates the withholding taxes and retirement contribution for the month based on the following rates: